Tennessee Gas Pipeline: History

 The first pipeline was constructed by Tennessee Gas Transmission Company (TGT) beginning in 1943.
-In 1996, TGT-owner Tenneco was acquired by El Paso Corporation, which was in turn acquired by Kinder Morgan in 2012.
+In 1996, TGT-owner Tenneco Energy was acquired by El Paso Corporation, which was in turn acquired by Kinder Morgan in 2012.

 Expansion projects

-In 2014, Kinder Morgan proposed Northeast Energy Direct Project (NED), a new branch of 117 mi of greenfield pipeline to move natural gas from Pennsylvania to Wright, New York, and 129 mi of greenfield pipeline to Dracut, Massachusetts.
+In 2014, KM proposed Northeast Energy Direct Project (NED), a new branch of 117 mi of greenfield pipeline to move natural gas from Pennsylvania to Wright, New York, and 129 mi of greenfield pipeline to Dracut, Massachusetts.

 The Kinder Morgan proposal met with immediate resistance from local and state officials, conservation organizations, and more than 20 Massachusetts towns that the proposed pipeline would cross.
 Public and environmental safety was the primary concern, due to TGP's history of pipeline accidents.
 The pipeline route was heavily debated amid complaints about eminent domain and widespread refusal of Kinder Morgan's requests to survey the route.
 The proposed route would cross land that is heavily wooded with sensitive eco-systems, conservation lands, wildlife reserves, state parks, farmland, towns, and the Connecticut River.

 KM proposed that "approximately 91% of the NED Market Path Component would be co-located along existing utility corridors/adjacent to TGP mainline.
 The total project (both Supply and Market Path Components) would be 82% co-located."
 An alternative would be to follow the Massachusetts Turnpike highway system from western Massachusetts into Boston.